vunhatminh/FL_Attacks/README.md

 ```

 ## Dataset and Preprocessing
+For AISTAT 2024 experiments, the models and datasets are provided by [huggingface/datasets](https://huggingface.co/datasets).
+Follow [Link](https://huggingface.co/docs/transformers/en/installation) to install.
 For AMI experiments on CIFAR10 and ImageNet datasets:

 1. Follow the `README.md` file in `data/` to download the dataset